christophergw/Priorities/README.md

 <h1> Priorities</h1>

-Priorities is a suite of 3 AppleScripts for controlling media apps, giving priority to certain apps when multiple ones are currently open.
+Priorities is a suite of 3 AppleScripts for controlling media apps, giving priority to certain apps when multiple ones are open.
 By default, it will control the following apps, in the following order.

 1. iTunes
 * Rdio